hlung/SwiftFlow/README.md

 We can do it better! 💪

-## Design
+## Components ✍️

-### Data modeling
+### Models

+- `Node` - Each rectangle / other shapes boxes you see are backed by this type.
+- `NodeShortcut` - A way to refer to an *existing* Node by `id`.
+- `Arrow` - For chaining nodes together side-by-side.
+It has `direction` property for telling which way the arrow is pointing out from a node.
+You can also add annotations to it.
+- `ArrowLoopBack` - Similar to Arrow, but it also support drawing an **angled** arrow to go around existing nodes, typically for looping back to an existing node above.
+It can be used for linking further away nodes that would look nicer using an angled arrow than a straight one.
+- `NodeConfig` - For customizing a Node properties like background color / border color / distance from other nodes.
+A `Graph` can also take this property to apply to all nodes.
+- `ArrowConfig` - For customizing an Arrow.
+- `GraphElement` - A protocol that all above types conforms to.
-- At top level, we have a `GraphView` that takes a `Graph` object which holds all information about the flowchart.
+- `Graph` - This is the central piece that holds all information on how to draw the flowchart.
-- We set up the `Graph` by adding arrays of `GraphElement` conformed types, which includes `Node`, `NodeShortcut`, and `Arrow`.
-- Each `Node` can be customized using `NodeConfig`, like background and border color.
+  - You call `addFlow(_:)` which takes `[GraphElement]`.
+Typically, the array be a sequence of "`Node`, `Arrow`, `Node`, `Arrow`, ...".
+  - Finally, you pass this type into `GraphView` and call `graphView.draw(graph)` to draw the view.

 ### Layout

 - I use **autolayout** to put the nodes in place.
 The arrows, on the other hand, are drawn directly using exact coordinates derived from nodes already laid out.
-- In the example project, the `GraphView` is wrapped in SwiftUI's `UIViewRepresentable` type to enable live preview.
-- I use iOS `UIKit` instead of `AppKit` because I'm more familiar with iOS development.
-It could be rewritten if needed for a macOS app.
+The `GraphView` respects `layoutMargins`, so you can adjust outer edge margins with it.

 ## Future plans 💡
 This project is stil in early stage.
 Feel free to suggest features and fixes. 🙂